uSkinned/UmbracoDocs/Umbraco-Cloud/Getting-Started/Migrate-Existing-Site/index.md

 This is especially important if you are using custom property editors that will require connectors in order to work properly with the Umbraco Cloud deployment engine.
 Connectors are used by Umbraco Deploy to aid with the deployment of content/property-data between environments on Umbraco Cloud.

-There are some common property editors that will require a connector, like [Mortar](https://github.com/leekelleher/umbraco-mortar/tree/develop/src/Our.Umbraco.Mortar.Courier) and [Archetype](https://github.com/leekelleher/Archetype.Courier), which do not currently contain a connector and will not deploy properly.
+There are some common property editors that will require a connector such as [Mortar](https://github.com/leekelleher/umbraco-mortar/tree/develop/src/Our.Umbraco.Mortar.Courier) which does not currently contain a connector and will not deploy properly.
 There are certainly other property editors that will require a custom connector but, for the most part, property editors that store data as Umbraco data will deploy without requiring any special attention.

 To help smooth this process for you, there is a community project called [Umbraco.Deploy.Contrib](https://github.com/umbraco/Umbraco.Deploy.Contrib) which contains connectors for the most common Umbraco packages: